zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

 ## **STEP 1:** Download the Source ATP Client Credentials

-1. Navigate back to the Source ATP Autonomous Database Details page, and then click **Service Console**.
+1. Navigate back to the Source ATP Autonomous Database Details page, and then click **DB Connection**.

     ![Open ATP Service Console](images/02-01.png)

-2. In the Service Console, click **Administration**, and then click **Download Client Credentials (Wallet)**.
+2. In the DB Connection panel, click **Download Wallet**.

     ![ATP Service Console](images/02-02.png)

 3. In the Download Client Credentials (Wallet) dialog, enter the Source ATP Admin password twice, and then click **Download**.

-4. Close the Source ATP Service Console.

 ## **STEP 2:** Upload the Source ATP Credentials to Oracle GoldenGate